bertomill/marble-web/README.md

 - Get AI-generated technical recommendations and development plans
 - Find similar projects for inspiration
 - Track project progress through a dashboard
+- Enhanced competitor search with visualized progress
+- Caching mechanism for AI-generated responses
+- Toast notifications for user feedback
 - Decorative marble blocks background on the dashboard for enhanced visual appeal
+- Consistent header design across all pages with clickable logo for easy navigation

 ## Technologies Used